White House science office to hold first event on countering climate change denial and delay

 It’s ultimately unclear what the event can and will accomplish.
 But Oreskes said the discussion could raise public awareness of climate disinformation and delay tactics, especially for Americans who would otherwise tune out these scientists in their daily lives.

 “We live in an incredibly distracting world, so I don’t blame people for not being aware of these issues,” Oreskes said.
-“But I think it’s really, really helpful when an organization like the OSTP says, ‘Hold on, there’s something important that people need to know about.’”
+“But I think it’s really, really helpful when an organization like the OSTP says, ‘Hold on, there’s something important that people need to know about.’ ”

 The event comes amid a reckoning over the spread of climate disinformation on social media platforms.
 While Facebook pledged last year to attach “informational labels” to posts about climate change in the United States and other countries, the platform has only labeled about half of posts promoting climate denial, according to a report released Wednesday by the watchdog group Center for Countering Digital Hate.